-AH101 Career and Life Development Career and Life Development teaches the foundational skills required for success as a student and professional.
+Career and Life Development teaches the foundational skills required for success as a student and professional.
 The three primary areas of focus are: High Performance Skills including time management, learning styles, and study skills; Mobile Technologies that are applied to personal branding and the workplace; and Financial Literacy focusing on managing debt, personal budgeting, and saving for the future.
-In addition, professionalism and
+In addition, professionalism and career-building skills are discussed.

-ACC1223 Financial Accounting Lecture Hrs: 45 Lab Hrs: 0 Credit Hrs: 3 This course will prepare students to measure and record financial data.
+ACC1223 Financial Accounting

+This course will prepare students to measure and record financial data.
 Students will also learn to create journal entries, post, and adjust entries in an accounting cycle.
 Additional topics include the preparation of standard financial statements; income statement, balance sheet, statement of owner's equity, and cash flow statements.
-This course will also introduce students to basic office etiquette; email, phone, and video conferencing.
+This course will also introduce students to basic office etiquette; email, phone, and video conferencing,